The information on this page can be accessed in the following formats:

 • It can affect your ability to stay focused on something for a period of time, also known as 'sustained attention'.

-Other effects of stroke can make your concentration worse too.
-Tiredness, pain or emotional problems like depression can all affect your ability to take information in and stay focused.
+Other effects of stroke can make your concentration worse.
+Tiredness, pain or emotional problems like anxiety or low mood can all affect your ability to take information in and stay focused.

 Brain fog